 Can Pinworms Really Last for Years?

 The short answer is: technically, yes, pinworms can persist for years in the human body, but it’s not as simple as it sounds.
 Pinworms rely on a cycle of reinfection to stay in the body long-term.
 Without reinfection, the adult worms die within 6-8 weeks, as their lifespan is short.
 However, their eggs can survive on surfaces like bedding or toys for up to 2-3 weeks, making reinfection easy, especially in households with poor hygiene practices.
-A 2024 forum discussion highlighted cases where individuals reported symptoms on and off for years, often linked to habits like nail-biting or inadequate cleaning.
+These persistent cases are often linked to habits like nail-biting or inadequate cleaning practices.

 Reinfection happens when eggs are ingested, typically through hand-to-mouth contact after scratching the itchy anal area.
 The eggs hatch in the intestines, mature into adults, and the cycle repeats.
 A 2021 health study found that 30% of pinworm cases involve reinfection due to contaminated environments or untreated family members.
 So, while pinworms don’t “live” in the body for years as a single infection, repeated reinfection can make it feel like a never-ending problem.